helldivers-2/api/README.md

 - `/api/:war_id/planets`

 for example: https://helldivers-2.fly.dev/api/801/info will yield the war season information of `801`

+### Rate limit
+Currently the rate limit is set rather low, at 10 requests/5 minutes.
+This limit will probably be increased in the future, but given the limited API endpoints available this should be sufficient.

+To avoid hitting rate limits in your clients check the following headers in your response:
+- `X-Ratelimit-Limit` contains the total amount of requests you can make in the given timeframe
+- `X-RateLimit-Remaining` how many requests you can still make in the current window
+- `Retry-After` only added to 429 requests, the amount of seconds to wait before making a new request

 ### Roadmap
 - [X] map /WarInfo & /Status